 Dr. Leah Reid (b.
 1985) is a New Hampshire-born composer, sound artist, researcher, and educator, whose works range from opera, chamber, and vocal music, to acousmatic, electroacoustic works, and interactive sound installations.
 Her primary research interests involve the perception, modeling, and compositional applications of timbre.
 In her works, timbre acts as a catalyst for exploring new soundscapes, time, space, perception, and color.
 In recent reviews, Reid’s works have been described as “immersive”, “haunting”, and “shimmering”.

-Winner of a 2022 Guggenheim Fellowship, Reid has also won the American Prize in Composition (Vocal Chamber Music Division), first prizes in the 8th KLANG!
-International Electroacoustic Composition Competition, Musicworks' Electronic Music Composition Contest, the Tesselat Electronic Music Competition, and the Franz Schubert Conservatory International Composer Competition, Sound of the Year’s Composed with Sound Award, the Film Score Award in Frame Dance Productions’ Music Composition Competition, the International Alliance for Women in Music’s Pauline Oliveros Award, and second prizes in the Iannis Xenakis International Electronic Music Competition and the 13th International Destellos Competition.
-She has received fellowships from the Guerilla Opera Company, Transient Canvas, the Hambidge Center, MacDowell, the Virginia Center for the Creative Arts (VCCA), the Ucross Foundation, and Yaddo.
+Reid was a 2022 Guggenheim fellow and received first prizes in 6th International “New Vision” Composition Competition “Galaxies” in memory of Nicolaus Copernicus, the 8th KLANG!
+International Electroacoustic Composition Competition, Musicworks' Electronic Music Composition Contest, the Tesselat Electronic Music Competition, and the Franz Schubert Conservatory International Composer Competition.
+She has also won the American Prize in Composition (Vocal Chamber Music Division), Sound of the Year’s Composed with Sound Award, the Film Score Award in Frame Dance Productions’ Music Composition Competition, the International Alliance for Women in Music’s Pauline Oliveros Award, and second prizes in the Iannis Xenakis International Electronic Music Competition and the 13th International Destellos Competition.
+She has received fellowships from the Guerilla Opera Company, Transient Canvas, Copland House, the Hambidge Center, MacDowell, the Virginia Center for the Creative Arts (VCCA), the Ucross Foundation, and Yaddo.

-She is a Vice President of the International Alliance for Women in Music (IAWM), VP for Programs and Projects for the Society of Electroacoustic Music in the United States (SEAMUS), and Boston New Music Initiative's (BNMI) Director of Concert Series.
+She is a Vice President of the International Alliance for Women in Music (IAWM), VP for Programs and Projects for the Society of Electroacoustic Music in the United States (SEAMUS), and Boston New Music Initiative's (BNMI) Artistic Director.

 Reid received her D.M.A. and M.A. in music composition from Stanford University and her B.Mus from McGill University.
 Reid’s principal teachers include Mark Applebaum, Jonathan Berger, Brian Ferneyhough, Sean Ferguson, Ana Sokolovic, and Brian Paul Harman.